gdrosos/bloat-study-artifact/README.md

 In the first research question, we compute the prevalence of dependency bloat across different granularities.

-To produce the results of Figure 5, simply run:
+To produce the results of Figure 5, run:

 ```bash
 python scripts/rq1.py data/results/rq1a.csv --output figures/bloat_prevalence.pdf